simeoncarstens/simeoncarstens.github.io/about.md

 permalink: /about/
 ---

-This is Simeon's blog.
-Simeon is interested in many things fun&mdash;data science, machine learning, statistics, physics, maths, biology, and music.
+This is Simeon's personal website.
+Simeon is interested in all things fun &mdash; data science, machine learning, statistics, physics, maths, biology, music, and more.
+Also rock climbing.
+But this is a purely offline hobby.
-Simeon works as a Data Scientist at [Tweag I/O](https://tweag.io), but his blog is strictly private.
-Simeon once was a scientist and did [research on Bayesian chromatin stucture determination](https://scholar.google.com/citations?user=peo8zFMAAAAJ&hl=en).
+Simeon works as a Data Scientist, but this website is strictly private.
+Simeon once was a scientist.
 Simeon out.